supernomad/quantum/README.md

 #### Getting started
 To get started developing `quantum`, run the following shell commands to get your environment configured and running.

+> Note that testing quantum requires `sudo` access to create and configure TUN/TAP devices, see the included `dist/bin/coverage.sh` script and `device/device_test.go` tests for details.

 ``` shell
 $ cd $GOPATH/src/github.com/Supernomad/quantum
 # Setup the dev environment